A FAR-REACHING VISION

 From a Client's Perspective

-With our global-network structure, we serve as each broker partner’s office in New York and in London.
+With our global-network structure, we serve as each broker partner’s office in New York.
 Similarly, each of our partners serves as our local office in the partner’s home market.
-Accordingly, when our clients deal with our New York or London “gateway,” it’s the same as dealing directly with the local brokers.
+Accordingly, when our clients deal with our New York “gateway,” it’s the same as dealing directly with the local brokers.

 The relationship between our firm, our client, and our local broker in each market allows clients to have their orders move freely and anonymously, securing best execution.